dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 This pattern involves the usage of a concept called Finite-state Machine (FSM).
 If you are not familiar, please take a look at [this introductory article](https://dashbird.io/blog/introduction-to-step-functions/?utm_source=dashbird-site&utm_medium=article&utm_campaign=knowledge-base&utm_content=architectural-patterns) we published recently before moving forward.

-In a FSM, it is possible to:
+In an FSM, it is possible to:

 * Easily replace components without breaking the rest of the system
-* Have components acting as complete black-boxes, without knowledge of eachother or implementation details leakage
+* Have components acting as complete black-boxes, without knowledge of each other or implementation details leakage
 * Avoid double-billing

 Some additional advantages to this pattern: